 Amanda Lindhout's A House in the Sky is a powerful and moving testament to the enduring strength of the human spirit.
 It's a story of survival, resilience, and the transformative power of hope.
 Her journey from a naive traveler to a seasoned survivor offers invaluable lessons about the importance of mindfulness, imagination, connection, and self-compassion.
 Lindhout's experience reminds us that even in the darkest of circumstances, it is possible to find meaning, to cultivate hope, and to emerge from adversity stronger and more compassionate.

 If you've been moved by Amanda Lindhout's story, consider exploring her memoir further or supporting the Global Enrichment Foundation.
-Share this article with others who may find inspiration in her journey and let's continue to foster a world where resilience and hope prevail.
-Take a moment to reflect on your own "house in the sky" – the inner world you cultivate to navigate life's challenges.
+Plus, take a moment to reflect on your own "house in the sky" – the inner world you cultivate to work through life's challenges.
+Here's the thing — share this article with others who may find inspiration in her journey and let's continue to encourage a world where resilience and hope prevail.
 What can you do to strengthen that space, to make it a sanctuary of peace, strength, and resilience?